Welcome to the Palace

 Mini-Train - Grand Canal Stop

-The mini-train departs from the Grand Canal and travels to the Palace, the Grand Trianon and the Petit Trianon before returning to the Grand Canal.
+The little train, leaving from the Grand Canal, serves the Grand Trianon then the Petit Trianon and the Palace.

 - March: 11:10am to 5:10pm

 The electric vehicles with audioguides will help you to discover the park of Versailles at your own pace.
-Rental is available every day except Mondays.
+Rental is available every day.

 Telephone: +33 (0)1 39 66 97 66